kamatama41/embulk-input-remote/README.md

 ```

 ## Note
-When this plugin run on Linux, task is sometimes blocked.
+When this plugin run on Linux, a task might be blocked.
 The cause is java.security.SecureRandom.
 Please try one of the followings.

 ### set JVM_OPTION "-Djava.security.egd"